GoogleCloudPlatform/professional-services-data-validator/README.md

 # Data Validation Tooling
-The goal of Data Validation Tool is to allow easy comparison and validation between different tables.
+The goal of the data validation tool is to allow easy comparison and validation between different tables.
 This Python CLI tool supports several types of comparison:

     - Count Validation: Total counts and other aggregates match between source and destination
     - Partitioned Count: Partitioned counts and other aggregations between source and destination